infoverload/datasets/datasets/postgres/spotify/README.md

-# Spotify data set
+# Spotify Playlist!

 ## Description

-This dataset works with PostgreSQL.
+This dataset is a representation of playlists in a Spotify account.
 It includes these tables:

 - Album
 - Artist
 - Category